Brickworks/Nucleus-Altitude-Control/README.md

 of the current working directory.

 ## Dependencies
+For standard atmosphere flight model:
 * MATLAB + Simulink (Designed and tested on R2020a)

+For optional flight model using GFS weather data:
+* [NCToolbox](https://github.com/nctoolbox/nctoolbox) for reading GFS grib files.
+Must be placed adjacent to this repo's directory
-* (Optional) MATLAB Mapping Toolbox for plotting flight path on the globe
+* MATLAB Mapping Toolbox for plotting flight path on the globe

 This tools was created as a design aid and exploration tool to support the control system design for [Brickworks/mfc_apps](https://github.com/Brickworks/mfc-apps/tree/main/control_apps).